+At Council, we prepare a number important planning and reporting documents, referred Integrated Planning and Reporting.
 This plan is the overarching plan that directly influences all other plans and operational actions.
-It has been prepared after extensive engagement with the community to identify aspirations and expectations into the future.
+It is prepared following extensive engagement with the community to identify aspirations and expectations into the future.
 The diagram below shows the other plans and strategies that sit beneath the Community Strategic Plan.